How to Install Jellyfin Media Server on Ubuntu Linux

 sudo systemctl start jellyfin

-Next, enable the service to start automatically during system boot by using the following command:
+Additionally, enable the service to start automatically during system boot:

 sudo systemctl enable jellyfin

-To access the Jellyfin Web UI, you must open your internet browser and enter the IP address of your server, followed by the default port 8096.
-If you’re accessing the Jellyfin server on the same machine installed, use 127.0.0.1 as the IP address.
+With Jellyfin installed and running, you can now access the Web UI.
+Open your internet browser and enter the IP address of your server, followed by the default port 8096.
+For instance, if you’re accessing the Jellyfin server on the same machine where it’s installed, use 127.0.0.1 as the IP address.

-For example, you can enter the following address in your browser’s address bar to access the Jellyfin Web UI:
+For example, you can enter the following address in your browser’s address bar:

 Example below: